_022_BinaryTree.java Documentation#

 }

 This inner class represents a node in the binary tree.
-Each node stores an integer value and pointers (left and right) to its left and right child nodes respectively.
-The constructor initializes a node with a given value.
+Each node has an integer value, a left child (left), and a right child (right).

 public static int height(Node root){